-Dr. Suzee Lee is an assistant professor of neurology at the UCSF Memory and Aging Center.
+Dr. Suzee Lee is an associate professor of neurology at the UCSF Memory and Aging Center.
 Dr. Lee’s research program focuses on neuroimaging in families with neurodegenerative diseases, such as frontotemporal dementia and other tau-spectrum disorders.
 Her central goals are to understand the influence that genetic mutations and genetic risk factors play in the development of various clinical syndromes, and to develop neuroimaging biomarkers that improve the diagnosis and monitoring of preclinical and early-stage neurodegenerative disease.

 Dr. Lee received a BA degree in English from Harvard and an MD from McGill University in Montreal, Canada.
 She then completed an internal medicine internship at Brown University and neurology residency at Mount Sinai Hospital in New York City, serving as Chief Resident in her final year.
-Dr. Lee completed a behavioral neurology fellowship at the UCSF Memory and Aging Center and continues to evaluate patients in her clinical and clinical research projects.
+Dr. Lee completed a behavioral neurology fellowship at the UCSF Memory and Aging Center and continues to evaluate patients in her clinic and clinical research projects.

 Miller, MD, PhD